Coinbase pays $6.5 million to settle U.S. false reporting charges

 Coinbase subsequently included the information for these transactions on its website and provided that information to reporting services and exchanges, either directly or through access to its website.

-The revelation that Coinbase’s self-dealing might have given a misleading impression of its volumes comes ahead of a planned stock market listing for the world’s largest cryptocurrency exchange this year.
-On Wednesday, the company said recent private market transactions had valued it at around $68 billion.

-The eye-popping valuation underscores how the perceived value of Coinbase has rallied in lock-step with the surge in the price of bitcoin.

-Reporting by Michelle Price and Mohammad Zargham; Editing by Leslie Adler and Richard Chang
+Reporting by Michelle Price and Mohammad Zargham; Editing by Leslie Adler, Richard Chang and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.